getodk/docs/form-design.rst

 Use an automated tool compatible with JavaRosa to build the basic XForm.
 These tools understand the text internationalization features of JavaRosa XForms and can restructure your input so that the question text is grouped into an ``<itext/>`` translation block for internationalization.

 We have a `form design guide <https://opendatakit.org/help/form-design/guidelines/>`_, and the JavaRosa community has a `description of the specification <https://bitbucket.org/javarosa/javarosa/wiki/xform>`_ we support and a `good tutorial <https://bitbucket.org/javarosa/javarosa/wiki/buildxforms>`_.
 We also have `examples of forms available <https://github.com/opendatakit/sample-forms>`_ and a simple graphical form designer `ODK Build <https://opendatakit.org/use/build/>`_.
-Another form builder `XLSForm <https://opendatakit.org/use/xlsform/>`_ uses an Excel spreadsheet of questions to generate the XForm file; it is more suitable when working with larger forms. `PurcForms designer <https://code.google.com/archive/p/purcforms/>`_ is another tool.
+Another form builder `XLSForm <https://opendatakit.org/use/xlsform/>`_ uses an Excel spreadsheet of questions to generate the XForm file; it is more suitable when working with larger forms.

-Our experience is that these form design tools can provide a good starting point, but, to enable advanced features, you will inevitably need to edit the resulting form.
-After hand-editing, you should verify the syntax of the form using ODK Validate.
+XLSForms now support most of the desired features.
+To work on advanced forms, there might be some need of manually editing XML.

 .. xform-file: